mateuszniechwiej/Ms-1-LP/README.md

 3. Scroll down to the GitHub Pages Heading.
 4. Under the _Source_ Choose **Branch: master*
 5. Click _Save_ button.
-6. Click on the newly created link with the live page. (it might take a few minutes for the site to be published).
+6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).

 ## Local Clone
 1. Navigating to the GitHub [Repository](https://github.com/mateuszniechwiej/Ms-1-LP)